vacp2p/rfc-index/README.md

 RFCs will be managed by the Vac team when specifcations have reached a rough consensus towards stabilization within each team.

 Vac is an R&D org creating modular p2p protocols for private, secure, and censorship-resistant communication.
-A detailed, albeit slightly outdated (2019), explanation of Vac and its design goals can be found [here](https://vac.dev/vac-overview).

-Vac, while having a core team of maintainers and contributors, is an open and permission-less organization.

 **See [rfc.vac.dev](https://rfc.vac.dev) for an easy to browse index of all RFCs.**